Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Abstract

-Computational reproducibility requires that a Jupyter notebook produce consistent results regardless of where it is executed—whether on a local machine, within JupyterHub environments such as CIROH-2i2c and CUAHSI JupyterHub, or on another supported platform.
-In practice, notebooks developed in one environment often fail in another due to differences in Python versions, missing or incompatible packages, or environment-specific permission constraints.
-Even minor version mismatches can cause code to break or generate inconsistent outputs.
+Computational reproducibility requires that a Jupyter notebook produce consistent results regardless of where it is executed—whether on a local machine, within JupyterHub environments such as CIROH-2i2c and CUAHSI JupyterHub, or on another platform.
+In practice, notebooks developed in one environment may fail in another environment due to differences in Python versions, missing or incompatible packages, or environment-specific permission constraints.
+Even minor version mismatches can sometimes cause code to break or generate inconsistent outputs.
+In general a best practice is to only rely on stable, widely compatible libraries and simpler methods.
+Jupyter notebook developers should have future reproducibility in mind and code in ways that do not rely on capabilities that may go out of date where possible.
+However, even with this defensive coding there are library compatibility situations that are impossible to avoid when considering the future proofing of a Jupyter notebook.

-Future-proofing a notebook involves defining and preserving a controlled software environment that can be recreated reliably over time.
-One approach is to create a custom Conda environment that explicitly captures all required dependencies, ensuring consistent execution across computing environments.
+This resource present methods for future-proofing of Jupyter notebooks through the use of custom Conda environments to defining and preserving a controlled software environment that can be recreated more reliably over time.
+It describes how to use a custom Conda environment that explicitly captures required dependencies, increasing the reliability of consistent execution across computing environments.

 This HydroShare resource provides a structured, notebook-driven workflow for creating and managing such a custom Conda environment for notebooks launched through HydroShare’s “Open With” JupyterHub environments.
 The core notebook, CondaEnvironmentSetup.ipynb, guides users through defining the environment name and specifying dependencies in an accompanying environment.yml file.
 It then invokes supporting Bash scripts to automate Conda environment creation, Jupyter kernel registration, and optional cleanup.